Frequently asked questions about how to register an association or a club

 We note that a person being assigned a signature right can commit the association in most contexts, including raising loans and purchase and selling real estate on behalf of the association.

 The Central Coordinating Register for Legal Entities does not register internal roles such as treasurer, financial controller or similar.
 The signature right must therefore be reported in the form on the person’s name and national identity number.
-You have to attach documentation showing that this person has been assigned with signature right.

 You have to report the new name in the form.
 The association must change the statutes, so that they contain the new name.